 Cardiovascular Health 201

 are among the most well known cardiovascular conditions, there are many others.
 They affect the heart valves, arteries and veins in the legs, and the rate and rhythm of heartbeats.
-In total, cardiovascular disease is a primary or contributing cause in about 60% of all deaths in the United States.
+CVD is the leading cause of death in the United States.

-Fortunately, most types of cardiovascular disease come with an early warning system.
-In other words, there are risk factors for many of these conditions that can be identified and controlled, giving you a chance to prevent cardiovascular disease.
-The cornerstones of most CVD prevention are the very principles of healthy living: no smoking, healthful diet, healthy weight, and regular exercise.
+Fortunately, most types of CVD come with an early warning system.
+In other words, there are risk factors for many of these conditions that can be identified and controlled, giving you a chance to prevent CVD.
+The cornerstone of most CVD prevention strategies are the very principles of healthy living: not smoking, eating a healthful diet, maintaining a healthy weight, and getting regular exercise.
 Medications to control high blood pressure